MatAI8786/pixelmind-labs/README.md

 The UI defaults to a dark theme.
 You can modify Tailwind classes or the `_document.tsx` file if you wish to change this behavior.

+## Node Panels and Key Testing

+The **Settings → Nodes** section now lists providers such as Google, Gemini and Binance.
+Click a provider to open a dark themed panel where you can paste a credential, test it using the `/api/test/{provider}` POST endpoint and view the colored log output.
+Results are displayed in green for success, yellow for warnings and red for failures.

+## Connecting Nodes

+Every node on the canvas exposes input and output sockets.
+Drag from a node's output port onto another node's input port to create an edge.
+These edges are stored in your workflow JSON when exporting or saving.

+### Backend Key Test Endpoint

+`POST /api/test/{provider}` accepts a JSON body containing an optional `key` field.
+The backend loads credentials from your `.env` file when no key is supplied and performs a small API call to verify access.
+A structured response with status and logs is returned.